shahjalalh/ssh-to-debian-vm/README.md

-# SSH to a Debian vm
+# SSH to a Debian VM
-Create a vm (debian) with Debian Stretch 9.
+Create a VM (debian) with Debian Stretch 9.
 Oracle Virtual Box can be a good choice.
+Ubuntu is my host OS.

-## Connect the Debian VM  guest os from host (Ubuntu)
+## Connect the guest os (Debian VM) from host (Ubuntu)

 ### Step 1: Install Debian in Oracle Virtual Box